-Element 2022 Components Base Salary Fixed cash compensationSet at competitive levels and used to attract and retain talent Annual Incentive Program (AIP) Annual variable cash compensation based on pre-established performance metrics Based on achievement of pre-determined financial and operational metrics reflecting our annual business goals and objectives and ESG metrics directly aligning with our commitment to safety and to sustainable and responsible copper mining Annual cash awards capped at a multiple of base salary Long-Term Incentive Program (LTI Program) 2 primary components: 1.
-Performance Share Units (PSUs) - Largest component of LTI Program Payable in shares of stock after a 3-year performance period All at risk based on performance measured by a combination of return on investment (ROI) and our relative total stockholder return (TSF 2.
-Restricted Stock Units (RSUs) Vest ratably over a 3-year period from grant date Provides retentive elements and alignment with stockholder interests
+Element 2022 Components Base Salary Fixed cash compensation Set at competitive levels and used to attract and retain talent Annual Incentive Program (AIP) Annual variable cash compensation based on pre-established performance metrics Based on achievement of pre-determined financial and operational metrics reflecting our annual business goals and objectives and ESG metrics directly aligning with our commitment to safety and to sustainable and responsible copper mining Annual lincentive Program 37.5% Operational

+Long-Term Incentive Program (LTI Program)

+2 primary components:

+- 1. Performance Share Units (PSUs) Largest component of LTI Program - Payable in shares of stock after a 3-year performance period - All at risk based on performance measured by a combination of return on investment (ROI) and our relative total stockholder return (TSR) - 2.
+Restricted Stock Units (RSUs) - Vest ratably over a 3-year period from grant date - · Provides retentive elements and alignment with stockholder interests